martintrojer/martintrojer.github.com/content/post/2013-09-07-retrofitting-the-reloaded-pattern-into-clojure-projects.md

 ## Creating the system

-After you created these records you need to create (and start) your system (the collection of the lifecycled records).
-This will most likely be done in 2 places, in your apps "main" function and in the `user` namespace (more on REPL usage below).
+After you create these records, you need to create (and start) your system (the collection of the lifecycled records).
+This will most likely be done in two places: in your app's "main" function and in the `user` namespace (more on REPL usage below).

 ```clojure
 (defn create-system [cfg]